 May I Put My Manufactured Home on Any Lot or Tract of Land?

-Sorry, no. Some communities and developments do not allow manufactured housing.
+No. Some communities and developments do not allow manufactured housing.
 Research local zoning ordinances, deed restrictions, restrictive covenants, and other similar documents before purchasing land for a manufactured home.
-You can find this information at your city Zoning Office.
+You can find this information at your city zoning office.

 May I Move My Manufactured Home to Another Location?

 Yes, but make sure you use a transport company that is familiar with the laws for moving such structures.
 You should also consider the type of zone or climate for which the manufactured home was originally constructed.
 Climate differences and the cost of moving your manufactured home might make it more practical to sell it and purchase another at your new location.

 Never move a manufactured home to a zone with more restrictive wind, thermal, or roof load requirements than the zone for which it was built.
 Check the data plate for zoning information.

 Many manufactured homes are financed with a retail installment contract, available through the retailer that sells you the home.
 Some lenders will grant a conventional mortgage for manufactured homes, but they will likely require that the home be placed on a permanent foundation.
 Manufactured homes are eligible for FHA and VA home loans.